submariner-io/submariner-website/src/content/roadmap/_index.en.md

 * Support for finer-grained connectivity policies (https://github.com/submariner-io/submariner/issues/533)
 * Support for more network plugins (OVN, Calico, others)
 * Globalnet: annotating Global IPs per namespaces
+* Globalnet: only annotate Services for which a ServiceExport has been created
 * More tunnel encapsulation options
 * Dynamic routing with BGP to support multi-path forwarding across gateways
 * Testing with multi-cluster Istio